pandey-ankit/coherence-demo/04-open-tracing/open-tracing.md

    ![Narrow Trace](images/narrow.png "Narrow Trace")

 ## Task 4: Inspect and Understand the Traces

+> Note: If you don't see the traces as described below, wait a few minutes and ensure you have enabled price updates.

 For this task there is a number, e.g.`[1]` in a square bracket on the image below the corresponds to each of the steps below: